bytedeck/bytedeck/README.md

    6. Optional: Docker (Microsoft)
    7. Optional: Git Graph (mhutchie)
    8. Optional: YAML (Red Hat)
+   9. Got any good suggestions? =D
 4. Restart VS Code so the extension work
 5. Open the project in VS Code (File > Open Folder)

-## Contributing
+## Contributing Quick Reference

 For full details on code contributions, please see [CONTRIBUTING.md](https://github.com/timberline-secondary/hackerspace/blob/develop/CONTRIBUTING.md)

 1. Move into your cloned directory. `cd ~/Developer/hackerspace`
 2. Add the upstream remote: `git remote add upstream git@github.com:timberline-secondary/hackerspace.git`
-3. Pull in changes from the upstream master: `git fetch upstream`
+3. Pull in changes from the upstream master: `git pull upstream` (in case anything has changed since you cloned it)
-4. Merge the changes: `git merge upstream/master`
 5. Create a new branch: `git checkout -b yourbranchname`
-6. Make your changes and them commit: `git commit -am "yourchangeshere"`
+6. Make your changes and them commit: `git commit -am "Useful description of your changes"`
+7. Make sure your code is up to date again! `git pull upstream`
 7. Push your branch to your fork of the project: `git push origin yourbranchname`
-8. Go to your fork of the repository.
+8. Go to your fork of the repository on GitHub (you should see a dropdown allowing you to select your branch)
-9. Select your recently pushed branch and create a pull request.
+9. Select your recently pushed branch and create a pull request (you should see a button for this).
 10. Complete pull request.
+11. Start work on another feature by checking out the develop branch again: `git checkout develop`
+12. Start again at Step 3 and repeat!